steventsao/imagejam-figma-widget/README.md

 - An existing app is V1 Golf, which sucks because you have to login before seeing anything.
 There's definitely marketing opportunities for free-access tools https://apps.apple.com/us/app/v1-golf-golf-swing-analyzer/id349715369
 - Swingbot.com also is a login only site https://swingbot.com/video

+- What does the viewing experience offer better than that of YouTube?
+It doesn't.

 # Sources

 - https://imagekit.io/dashboard